How Reuters analyzed L.A. child lead testing data

-LOS ANGELES (Reuters) - The Los Angeles data examined by Reuters offers a granular look at where children have been exposed to dangerous levels of lead in the United States’ most populous county.
+LOS ANGELES, April 20 (Reuters) - The Los Angeles data examined by Reuters offers a granular look at where children have been exposed to dangerous levels of lead in the United States’ most populous county.

 The data tracks blood lead level testing results for children from birth to six years old from 2011-2015, aggregated by census tract.